gwenily/gwenilys-list/readme.md

 - [VBjin-OVR](https://github.com/braindx/vbjin-ovr) Play virtual boy games in VR, which basically re-enables the 3D effect and the VR effect since that's what the virtual boy was going for.
 You can change the colors to black and white if you want, too.
 Virtual Boy Wario Land is trapped on that thing, and that game is worth playing, so yeah.

 ### Videogame Mods
+- [Rompatcher.js](https://www.marcrobledo.com/RomPatcher.js/) Some of the listings in this section may require you to patch a rom, use this tool to do so.
 - [Sonic Adventure DX Mod Loader](https://sadxmodinstaller.unreliable.network/) Sonic Adventure DX infamously has [numerous problems](https://www.youtube.com/watch?v=SORYL5J1Heg) compared to the Dreamcast original.
 The Sonic Adventure Mod Loader comes bundled with a ton of fixes that bring it in line with the dream cast original, and also provides optional enhancements as well.
 And of course, allows you to install mods in general.
 Playing on PC with the mod loader is the definitive way to play Sonic Adventure.
 - [Sonic 3 A.I.R.](https://sonic3air.org/) a fan-made widescreen remaster of Sonic 3 & Knuckles.
 The definitive way to play.
 A steam/cd copy of the original game is required, for example: [S3&K.bin](https://archive.org/details/sonic-knuckles-w-sonic-3)
 - [Widescreen Super Mario World](https://github.com/VitorVilela7/wide-snes) Super Mario World in widescreen.
 16:9, ultra-wide, you name it.
 [Showcase](https://youtu.be/ghAPgz-jV04), [Unpatched ROM](https://archive.org/download/super-mario-world_202204/Super%20Mario%20World%20%28U%29%20%5B%21%5D.zip)